learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 curl -sSL https://get.rvm.io | bash -s stable --ruby --auto-dotfiles
 ```

-Once RVM is installed, close and reopen your terminal.
-Next, we will install the
+Once RVM is installed, run `rvm reload` **or** close and reopen your terminal to make sure RVM is fully
-Ruby version we'll be using and set it to the default:
+loaded.
+Next, we will install the Ruby version we'll be using and set it to the default:

 ```sh
 rvm install 2.6.1